-We propose quite a new method of analyzing the dynamical chiral symmetry breaking.
-Starting with the non-perturbative renormalization group equation for the Wilsonian fermion potential, we define the weak solution of it in order to mathematically authorize solutions with singularity.
-The weak solution successfully predicts the physically correct vacuum, chiral condensates, dynamical mass, through its auto-convexizing power for the effective potential.
+The non-perturbative renormalization group equations to analyze the dynamical chiral symmetry breaking are the nonlinear partial differential equations.
+Since the nonlinearity makes the physical solutions non-analytic, we mathematically loosen the condition for the solution and define the "weak solution".
+The two types of weak solutions are introduced and successfully predict the physically correct vacuum, chiral condensates, dynamical mass, through its auto-convexizing power for the effective potential.
 Thus it works perfectly even for the first order phase transition in the finite density Nambu-Jona-Lasinio model.